Yuchao-zhu/Yuchao-zhu.github.io/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

 Our research bridges the realms of chemistry and biology.
 By employing multidisciplinary techniques, including organic synthesis, bioorthogonal chemistry, directed evolution, and genetic code expansion, we developed a series of methodologies for constructing, modifying, and precisely regulating functional molecules at the small and macromolecular levels.
-These innovative approaches are beneficial for discovering new bioactive compounds and deepening our understanding of complex biochemical processes within living organisms, thereby holding significant value for both innovation and practical application in medicine and drug development. (# denotes co-first authors, * denotes co-corresponding authors)
+These innovative approaches are beneficial for discovering new bioactive compounds and deepening our understanding of complex biochemical processes within living organisms, thereby holding significant value for both innovation and practical application in medicine and drug development (# denotes co-first authors, * denotes co-corresponding authors).

 {% include section.html %}